 Since gaining independence in 1991, Moldova has made some progress in adopting free-market economic reforms and enshrining democratic principles in its institutions.
 As a result of Russian-imposed import restrictions on Moldovan goods, exports shifted away from markets in the Commonwealth of Independent States (CIS) in favor of European markets.

-A member of the WTO since 2001, Moldova has signed free trade agreements with a number of countries, including of the former Soviet Union.
+A member of the WTO since 2001, Moldova has signed free trade agreements with a number of countries, including many of those from the former Soviet Union.
 In December 2006, Moldova joined the Central European Free Trade Agreement (CEFTA).
 In June 2014, Moldova and the EU signed an Association Agreement (AA).
 Part of the AA is the creation of a Deep and Comprehensive Free Trade Area (DCFTA) over a period of ten years.
 The DCFTA removes most import duties and supports regulatory harmonization between Moldova and the EU.
 Moldova signed a Free Trade Area (FTA) Agreement with Turkey in 2014.